kosatnkn/web-page-analyzer-api/README.md

 The **WebPageService** at `web-page-analyzer-api/externals/services/WebPageService.go` is the main component that does all the heavy lifting.
 Everything else is basically plumbing.
 In order to improve the overall service, this piece needs to improve.
 - Set up benchmarking so that the service performance can be monitored properly.
 - Use parallel processing when it comes to HTTP token parsing.
+- At the moment tests are written only for the core of the service (Web Page Analyzer).
+All other plumbing code remains without tests.
+Need to add more tests there.
+Better yet should add these tests to the base project ([Catalyst](https://github.com/kosatnkn/catalyst)) itself.

 ---
 Powered By [Catalyst](https://github.com/kosatnkn/catalyst)